HSK Test in Beijing: The Complete, Definitive Guide for 2023

 |Listening||Reading||Writing||Full Grade||Pass Grade|

-* You’ll be given an extra 5 minutes to fill in your personal information.
+* You’ll have an extra 5 minutes to fill in your personal information.

 The internet-based HSK is the more popular choice among test-takers, however, not all HSK test centers in Beijing have the facilities to conduct the HSK in this format.